KwokW/NYC-Motor-Crash/README.md

 the issue, we find it very important to minimize the gap between the current safety measurements and the causes of these incedents.
 So that we can reduce the chances of having an accident due to one of them by finding alternative measures or by using our data analysis to help people make more informative choices that would hopefully keep them safe in the future.

+# Variables
+For the crash time, I categorical them into 5 variables which are other, midnight, school end time, traffic hours, and lunch hours.
+I also cut the vehicle type and contributing factor to the most common 10 to run the regression model.